rsa17826/ai-img-detection/readme.md

 ## Getting Started

-1. run this in powershell after installing visual studio build tools with desktop development with c++, python 3.13, and python 3.9.13, and ffmpeg if using the "from video" script
+1. run this in powershell after installing visual studio build tools with desktop development with c++, cmake, python 3.13, and python 3.9.13, and ffmpeg if using the "from video" script

 2. run